Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

   title: "The Halting Problem",
   image-path: none,
 )[
-  Turing proved that no algorithm can determine whether an arbitrary program terminates on arbitrary input.
+  Turing proved that _no algorithm_ can determine whether an arbitrary program terminates on arbitrary input.
   This fundamental result establishes theoretical limits on program analysis.
-  Perfect program verification is undecidable.
+  Perfect program verification is _undecidable_.
 ]

 Formal verification faces several obstacles:

-*Computational complexity.*
+_Computational complexity._
 Precise program analysis often requires exponential time or space.
 For non-trivial programs, exact analysis becomes infeasible.

-*State space explosion.*
+_State space explosion._
 A program with $n$ variables, each holding one of $k$ values, has $k^n$ possible states.
 Even 10 boolean variables yield 1024 states.
 Real programs have thousands of variables.

-*Undecidability.*
+_Undecidability._
 Determining whether code is reachable, whether loops terminate, or whether assertions hold is undecidable in the general case.

 To make verification tractable, we must approximate.